plus sub section on Lucy Way Sistare Say, a.k.a.

 -

-days, uncomfortable in the making, uncomfortable in the market, forced,
+these days, uncomfortable in the making, uncomfortable in the market,

-Atlas-like, to carry the weight of the art of painting against the odds.
+forced, Atlas-like, to carry the weight of the art of painting against

-doesn't make it easy.
-The market has long recognized the pre-eminence of
+"levels", doesn't make it easy.
+The market has long recognized the

 -